Defining the Right Testing Strategy

 Owing to this checklist, we see a holistic development process that is able to encompass the testing needs of the project.
 By formulating the testing strategy and subsequent testing plan at the final stage of the Software Development Cycle, we are simply looking at the test implementation: a smooth transition that enables a seamless end to the project and assures the clients of the integrity of their software.

-As you may see at the quadrants, a key part in it plays the automation testing, which, in fact, reveals the time for most thoughtful exploratory testing.
+As you may see at the quadrants, a key part in it plays the automation testing services, which, in fact, reveals the time for most thoughtful exploratory testing.

 We are technical experts responsible for the development, but our clients are their own business experts.
 To marry these together, the testing strategy must be matched by us with the overall business requirements that the client knows best.
 The merge of those two is evident on agile quadrants.
 This means a highly individualized and tailored service with users and business needs at the fore.

 The ultimate benefit of a well-defined testing strategy is a unified approach to software development.
 The results are seen in the bottom-line, in the user-friendly system application and in a shorter timescale.
 By incorporating the testing strategy from the very beginning, tests are easily audited and improvement is an easy, natural next step.